 Should La Docena Oyster Bar & Grill be on Latin America’s Best 50 Restaurants List?

-The menu is a la carte and one section is devoted to Po’Boys.
+Many of the restaurants on the World’s best and Latin America’s Best restaurants Lists serve tasting menus.
+The menu at La Docena is a la carte and one section is devoted to Po’Boys.

 Being listed on such a prestige list as Latin America’s 50 Best Restaurant List, we had high expectations not only for the food, but for the service and atmosphere.
 Though the seafood at La Docena was as fresh as if it was just pulled from the water, we felt the service was lacking.
 The servers did not seem to communicate with each other or with the kitchen.
 We had two or three servers ask us what we would like to order (both times we went).
 It took over 45 minutes to bring us the seafood tower which was mostly raw food.
 Better fans or air conditioning would have created a more tempered space on this 108 degree Fahrenheit day.
 We’ve eaten at many restaurants throughout Mexico, and could name several that we felt hit all three of these points with ease.